A Closer Look Into Self Harm

 Offer to hold onto any tools they might have used in the past to hurt themselves and if there’s anything else you can do to help prevent them from harming themselves in the future.
 Make sure they know they can call you at any point to talk.

 Tell them you would like to help in any way you can and provide some easy options for resources and assistance.
-Maybe have a list of local therapists who take their insurance available, as well as the following resources:
+Maybe have a list of local therapists who take their insurance available – this could include places like the Transcend Recovery Community that specialize in recovery after addiction, for example – as well as the following resources:

 1-800-273-TALK — A 24-hour hotline if you’re in crisis and need to talk about self harm or another related emergency